visualbasic6/google-drive-infoleak/README.md

 ![lulz](https://i.imgur.com/nBBQdf3.png)

-instructions:
+how to install:

-using google developers console, generate api credentials after enabling drive api on a new project edit this file with said credentials (i.e. clientid, clientsecret, redirecturi) your redirecturi must point to /index.php
+1. use google developers console generate api credentials after enabling drive api on a new project
+2. edit index.php with clientid, clientsecret and redirecturi values
+3. your redirecturi value must be the url that points to index.php.

 lulz full disclosure